glowroot/glowroot/README.md

 ## Overhead

 Monitoring overhead depends on many factors, but is generally in the low microseconds per transaction.
-See the [glowroot-benchmark](https://github.com/glowroot/glowroot-benchmark) repository for a concrete benchmark and results.
+See [https://glowroot.org/overhead.html](https://glowroot.org/overhead.html) for a concrete benchmark and results.

 ## Code quality